daydreamingprince/gratitrack-legacy/README.md

 A passionate maker and student who believes that small, mindful moments can create lasting change.
 Gratitrack is built to serve others, promote gratitude, and offer a peaceful space online.

 Feel free to follow my journey and reach out anytime.

+---

+## 📄 License

+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License**.

+You are welcome to view, learn from, and remix this work non-commercially.
+Please credit **Prince Grivialde** if you share it elsewhere.

+View full license details here: [LICENSE](./LICENSE)